How Do Cats Get Worms?

 How do I prevent my cat from becoming infected with hookworms?

 Ensuring your pet’s surroundings are clean and free of contamination is one step in preventing hookworm infection.
+That means scooping your cat’s litter box regularly, as well as sweeping up debris and ensuring their outdoor space is clean (if your cat spends time outside).

 Can humans become infected with hookworms?

+Hookworms can cause painful and itchy skin infections or abdominal symptoms in humans.
 If you or your child experience any of these symptoms, contact your healthcare provider.
-Some infestations do not need medical treatment, but more severe cases that affect specific organs (eyes, lungs, etc.) may need medical attention.
+Some infections do not need medical treatment, but more severe cases that affect specific organs (eyes, lungs, etc.) may need medical attention.

 2. Roundworms